gaudiatech/pyved-engine/README.md

 8. helper classes for coding card games (Poker, Blackjack, *etc.*)
 9. helper classes for adding artificial opponents/intelligent entities (NPCs) to your game

-...More will be added in the future.
+...But it's only the beginning.
+More features will be added soon.

 ## 2. Get started